uclaacm/hack-sprint-w20/session-6-internet-and-APIs/README.md

 Shenanigans.

 We have to override the `getHeaders` function in our `jsonObjectRequest`.
-Replace the code from the block above with the one block below:
+Replace the code from the block above with the one block below (make sure to replace `[YOUR_API_KEY]` with the API key you got when you created your account):

 ```kotlin
 val jsonObjectRequest = object : JsonObjectRequest(